azzarip/extrudion_py/README.md

 ## Additional Information

-More information on the usage of the package, the reported results and the physics behind the computation can be found in the [Doc fIle](Docs.pdf) inside the repository.
+More information on the usage of the package, the reported results and the physics behind the computation can be found in the [Doc File](Docs.pdf) inside the repository.

 ## Physics Fundamentals